 Material

-This helps them reduce sweating during workouts while speeding up the revival process.
+This helps them reduce sweating during workouts while speeding up the recovery process.
 On the other hand, an inferior compression level may be used in casual settings to improve blood flow or recovery of specific venous disorders.

 Compression Level

-The compression level is deliberate in mmHg and can range from 8 – 50 mmHg, with higher numbers equaling high compression levels.
+At a high level, compression socks treat specific health conditions and speed up recovery.
+The compression level is deliberate in mmHg and can range from 8 – 50 mmHg, with higher numbers equaling higher compression levels.

 The Following Compression Levels Include